-MAC 558 will meet WA licensure requirements for behavioral science in a field relating to mental health counseling in area (e) Counseling Couples and Families, see WAC 246-809-221.
-MAC 558 will also meet WA licensure requirements for marriage and family therapy in areas (a) Marital and Family Systems, (b) Marital and Family Therapy, and (e) Human Sexuality see WAC 246-809-121.
+MAC 698 will meet WA licensure requirements for behavioral science in a field relating to mental health counseling in area (e) Counseling Couples and Families, see WAC 246-809-221.
+MAC 698 will also meet WA licensure requirements for marriage and family therapy in areas (a) Marital and Family Systems and (b) Marital and Family Therapy, see WAC 246-809-121.